-When you are discharged from hospital you should normally receive at least five days supply of medication.
+When you are discharged from hospital you normally and should receive at least five days supply of medication.
 This will include the medication which you require after your treatment.
 The hospital may provide you with a yellow discharge letter for medication they would like you to request from your GP.
 Please bring this to the surgery or post via S.A.E. before your supply of medication has run out.
 Please ensure your name is on the yellow discharge letter to ensure we can process the request for you.

 Hospital requests for change of medication will be checked by the GP first, and if necessary the GP will issue you with a prescription.
-The Practice will endeavour to issue you with your prescription on that day, but it cannot be issued until the GP checks your medical details, and therefore please drop this off as soon as possible.
+The Practice will endeavour to issue you with your prescription on that day, but it cannot be issued until the GP checks your medical details, therefore please drop this off as soon as possible.

 The GPs will review your medication regularly, which may involve changes to your tablets, in accordance with current Health Board policies.
 Please be reassured that this will not affect your treatment.